IT'S OFFICIAL: The Villain Is NOT A REMAKE Of Face/Off Says Kichcha Sudeep!

 The debacle seemed unending on social media platforms until Prem and Sudeep took to Twitter to draw a curtain to all unnecessary blames.

 So, what did Prem and Sudeep have to say about their upcoming film's motion poster and its comparison to Face/Off?
-Scroll down the sliders to read in detail about the same..
+Scroll down the sliuders to read in detail about the same..

 The Villain Is Not A Remake!